IgorTodorovskiIBM/blog/_posts/2024-02-12-zoslib-library.md

 As you can see, the output.txt file is now tagged as ISO8859-1.
 This is because `open()` is now overriden with `__open_ascii()` from zoslib as instructed by the macro `-DZOSLIB_OVERRIDE_CLIB=1`.

-Now let's examine a simpler way of integrating ZOSLIB, and that is by leveraging the z/OS Open Tools framework.
-This is how zoslib is currently being leveraged in over 100+ z/OS Open Tools projects.
+Now let's examine a simpler way of integrating ZOSLIB, and that is by leveraging the zopen framework.
+This is how zoslib is currently being leveraged in over 100+ zopen projects.

-## Leveraging the z/OS Open Tools Build Framework
+## Leveraging the zopen build framework

 Examine the following code snippet:
 ```